Did it:

 to

-A Twinkie is an American snack cake, described as "golden sponge cake with a creamy filling".
+The Twinkie is an American snack cake, described on its packaging as "golden sponge cake with a creamy filling".
 It was formerly made and distributed by Hostess Brands.
-The brand is currently owned by Hostess Brands, Inc. (Nasdaq: TWNK), having been formerly owned by private equity firms Apollo Global Management and C. Dean Metropoulos and Company as the second incarnation of Hostess Brands.
-During bankruptcy proceedings, Twinkie production was suspended on November 15, 2012, and resumed after an absence of a few...
+The brand is currently owned by Hostess Brands, Inc., in turn currently owned by The J.M.
+Smucker Company and having been formerly owned by private equity firms Apollo Global Management and C. Dean Metropoulos and Company as the second incarnation of Hostess Brands.
+During bankruptcy proceedings, Twinkie production was suspe Gru...

 (2 things that, believe it or not, are NOT on my desk).